Supporting e-commerce expansion.

 Enhanced customer journeys with Adobe Commerce

-By standardising on Adobe Commerce, Wacom can create a more consistent shopping experience for anyone everywhere.
-Customers visiting any Wacom e-commerce site will see the same product search, sales funnel and checkout flows.
-Regional teams can better share insights and optimisations with each other instead of reinventing the wheel for every site.
+By standardizing on Adobe Commerce, Wacom can create a more consistent shopping experience for anyone everywhere.
+Customers visiting any Wacom e-commerce site will see the same product search, sales funnel, and checkout flows.
+Regional teams can better share insights and optimizations with each other instead of reinventing the wheel for every site.
 They can also take advantage of the community of Adobe Commerce developers to add pre-built capabilities without having to invest in their own in-house development resources.

 “We’ve seen a 50% increase in conversion rates after switching to Adobe Commerce, indicating that we’re improving customer shopping experiences,” says Ganesan.
 “We also increased revenue by 25% after migrating the US and European regions to Adobe Commerce.
 Establishing a better e-commerce platform helped Wacom service our customers during the pandemic.”

-“Standardising on Adobe Commerce is beneficial for marketers, site teams and customers, but it also helps IT,” says Ganesan.
+“Standardizing on Adobe Commerce is beneficial for marketers, site teams, and customers, but it also helps IT,” says Ganesan.
 “By consolidating investments, we reduce costs and simplify support.
 We can focus on delivering new services to continue improving e-commerce sites.”

 “With support from Adobe and Merkle, we plan to continue investing in e-commerce and drive better value for our customers.”

 Vice President of Information Services, Wacom